thouska/spotpy/docs/Algorithm_guide.md

 * The best parameter set is taking after the burn-in as an inital parameter set for the Metropolis sampler
 * A random value with a Gaussian distribution around the last best found parameter set is drawn to generate a new parameter-set (mean= last best parameter set, standard deviation=step-size of parameters function)
 * Run simulation function with the new parameter set
-* Calculate a hardcoded logProbability as likelihood
+* Calculate a user defined likelihood function
 * Decide if the new parameter is accepted through a Metropolis decision
 * Save the last accepted run with likelihood, parameter set and simulation in a database